QAnon: Origin and spread

 A 4chan user named "Q Clearance Patriot" first appeared on the site's /pol/ board on October 28, 2017, posting in a thread titled "Calm Before the Storm", a phrase Trump had previously used to describe a gathering of American military leaders he attended.
 "The Storm" later became QAnon parlance for an imminent event in which thousands of alleged suspects would be arrested, imprisoned, and executed for being child-eating pedophiles.
 The poster's username implied that they held Q clearance, a United States Department of Energy security clearance required to access Top Secret information on nuclear weapons and materials.

 Q's first post said that Hillary Clinton was about to be arrested, which would cause massive unrest and be followed by numerous other arrests.
 A second message was posted a few hours later, saying that Clinton was being "detained" though not arrested yet and that Trump was planning to remove "criminal rogue elements".
-The post also alluded cryptically to George Soros, Huma Abedin, and Operation Mockingbird.
+The post also alluded cryptically to George Soros, Huma Abedin and Operation Mockingbird.

-Many other messages followed; Q's activity surged in November, with most posts expanding upon previous theories about Hillary Clinton.
-Other conspiracy theories were later added, notably involving Barack Obama, Saudi Arabia, and Iran.
-An Internet community soon developed around interpreting and analyzing posts attributed to Q, and several of these conspiracy theorists became minor celebrities within the community.
-Followers started looking for "clues" that would confirm their beliefs, including in the most commonplace phrases and occurrences: in November 2017, Trump sipping water from a bottle was interpreted as a secret sign that the mass arrests would soon take place.
+Q's activity surged in November, with most posts expanding upon previous theories about Hillary Clinton.
+Other conspiracy theories were added involving Barack Obama, Saudi Arabia, and Iran.
+An Internet community developed around analyzing posts attributed to Q, and several conspiracy theorists became minor celebrities in the community.
+Followers started looking for "clues" to confirm their beliefs, including common phrases and occurrences.
+In November 2017, Trump sipping water from a bottle was interpreted as a secret sign that the mass arrests would soon take place.